MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 5. The application takes several minutes to gather the data and display visuals for you.
 Also, a status message is displayed to update on the progress.

 > [!NOTE]
 > This configuration allows to only view the team’s or individual data.
 An administrator must sign in and configure to connect call data and enable preview features in the Sales Insights application for sales managers and sellers to use.
-To learn more, see administration guide <link to administration guide>.
+To learn more, see [Introduction to administer Sales Insights application](intro-admin-guide-sales-insights-app.md).

 ## Privacy notice